New survey reveals: Germans trust their local pharmacies to protect them from counterfeit drugs

 Counterfeit drug trafficking is becoming more and more professionalized, with organized crime rings pulling the strings from the sidelines.
 This is the conclusion of a conference organized by Interpol in Dublin, Ireland.
 It provided the international community an ideal opportunity to set a roadmap for combating pharmaceutical crime.

-In 2014, different medicines were stolen from Italian hospitals and delivery trucks (see article from May 13,2014).
+In 2014, different medicines were stolen from Italian hospitals and delivery trucks.
 Investigations later revealed that the perpetrators possessed links to the Camorra organization.
 Aline Plançon, head of Interpol’s pharmaceutical crime unit, told Agence France-Presse (AFP): “You can see the Mafia people saw the opportunity to make money and they know that pharmaceutical crime is one of the good havens for them right now because of lack of legislation and the complexities of co-ordination in countries.”
 She therefore stressed the significance of the cooperation between law enforcement, health agencies, customs and the private sector, on a national, regional and global scale.

 One such successful cooperation is Interpol’s operation “Pangea” which is executed globally every year.
 At this year’s operation, Pangea VII, a total of 113 countries and 300 agencies worked together, seizing more than 9.6 million illicit tablets and closing down nearly 12,000 websites selling counterfeit drugs.
 Another campaign targeted at consumers is #TurnBackCrime.
 Its website www.turnbackcrime.com provides detailed information on how to prevent purchasing counterfeit goods.